-Veterinary diets are formulated to address specific nutritional needs for certain medical and or surgical conditions of dogs and cats.
-Pets need to be diagnosed with a particular problem or disease before the vet can, as part of the management plan, describe the use of these sorts of diets.
+Prescription diets are formulated to address specific nutritional needs for certain medical and or surgical conditions of dogs and cats.
+Pets need to be diagnosed with a particular problem or disease condition before the vet can, as part of the management plan, recommend the use of these diets.

 Proper diet and nutrition throughout the life of our pets is important for their health and happiness.
-Dr Roslyn from Greencross Vets describes the proven positives of veterinary diets for pets.
+Dr. Roslyn from Greencross Vets describes the proven positives of prescription diets for pets.
 It’s important to realise these diets are used for a particular reason as discussed with your local vet.
 Your pet may become unwell if fed a prescription diet that they don’t need.
 Always seek the advice of your vet.

 Why would my pet need a veterinary diet?

-Pets may be provided a specific diet for various reasons.
-“The sorts of diseases that we’d be using veterinary diets for may be periodontal disease, where pets may have treatable gingivitis or plaque build-up,” says Dr Roslyn.
+Your vet may recommend a prescription diet for various reasons.
+“The sorts of diseases that we’d be using prescription diets for may be periodontal disease, where pets may have treatable gingivitis or plaque build-up,” says Dr. Roslyn.

 “Other types would be urinary health, particularly in cats that experience urinary disorders or crystals that can build up in their urinary tracts.
 These diets are made to either dissolve these crystals or help maintain a certain level of healthy minerals and a healthy pH.”

-When a pet has kidney disease they will require special dietary requirements that are met by a veterinary diet.
+When a pet has kidney disease they will require special dietary requirements that are met by a prescription diet.
 This is to ensure the kidneys aren’t working too hard and that the proteins have been adjusted to support optimal kidney function.
-Some veterinary diets have liver support functions – they are higher in certain antioxidants and nutrients that allow for better function of the liver.
+Some prescription diets have liver support functions – they are higher in certain antioxidants and nutrients that allow for better function of the liver.
 Other diets are prescribed for weight loss, degenerative joint disease (arthritis), certain forms of skin disease and sensitive tummies – just to name a few

 Is it genetic or based on environment?